Video Download: Women Can Boost Their Testosterone Just By Acting Like A Boss

 However, it is thought to also play a role in men's behavior patterns: competitiveness, impulsiveness, aggression, assertiveness...in short, all the things that make men MEN.
 In fact, some have gone so far as to blame the excess testosterone levels of Wall Street traders and bankers for the reckless, overconfident decisions that led to the financial crash of 2008, along with the attendant recession that followed.

 But this new study raises an intriguing question: Do men behave powerfully because they are loaded with testosterone?
-Or do men have more testosterone because they behave that way?
+Or do men have more testosterone because they act that way?

 The study's authors went on to theorize that the reason women, on the whole, have less of the hormone than men may be, at least in part, because of long-held beliefs about gender roles that prevent women from accessing positions of power and discourage them from being competitive.